Back to blog

 Bad: "Confident, specific, playful, friendly, professional, casual, technical, accessible, empathetic, direct, concise, thorough, encouraging, no-nonsense, warm."

-Why it fails: model averages across conflicting attributes.
-Output reads bland.
+Why it fails: the model averages across conflicting attributes and the output reads bland — the exact opposite of the intent.

 2. Persona that's too generic